scalajp/2017.scalamatsuri.org/_candidates_en/Yoshida_1.md

   - Tools
   - Others
 ---
 ScalikeJDBC is a powerful and flexible DB access library.
-In combination with Skinny ORM, we can make a better relationship with database.
+In combination with Skinny ORM, we can create a better relationship with the database.
 I'll introduce a case-study utilizing SQL to tackle the difficulty of database and friendly CRUD API based on one year work experience.